 Now it’s time to listen to people’s actions and not just their words, not make endless excuses for those who hurt others.
 Help and be kind to those who are kind and are willing to help others.

-Only you can take back your power and your control, of your own mindset and the direction you want to take your own life is now.
+Only you can take back your power, and the control of your own mindset and the direction you want to take your own life is now.

 You can achieve and accomplish anything you put your mind to; once you’re strong enough to take action to make it happen, you can make yourself strong enough; if another human can do something, it’s possible, and you can, and you will do it too.